 All submissions and review reports are treated as confidential.
 Reviewers are prohibited from sharing or using any content from the manuscripts for personal or professional gain.
 They are expected to provide constructive, unbiased, and timely feedback, declare any potential conflicts of interest, and recuse themselves when necessary.
 The journal upholds strict publication ethics, including the prevention of plagiarism, data fabrication, and other unethical practices, and reviewers are required to support these standards.
 Pancasila: Jurnal Keindonesiaan requires all editors, authors, and reviewers to use the electronic submission system for all editorial communications and to employ the journal’s plagiarism screening tools (Turnitin Similarity Check/iThenticate).

-• Resubmit (conditional rejection), the journal is willing to reconsider the paper in another round of decision making after the authors make major changes;
+• Resubmit (conditional rejection), means that the manuscript is willing to reconsider the paper in another round of decision making after the authors make major changes;